A theory for combinations of risk measures: Abstract

 \section{Abstract}

 We study combinations of risk measures under no restrictive assumption on the set of alternatives.
-The main result is the representation for resulting risk measures from the properties of both alternative functionals and combination functions.
-To that, we develop a representation for arbitrary mixture of convex risk measures.
-In this case, we obtain a penalty that recall the notion of inf-convolution under theoretical measure integration.
-As an application, we address the context of probability-based risk measurements for functionals on the set of distribution functions.
+We develop and discuss results regarding the preservation of properties and acceptance sets for the combinations of risk measures.
+One of the main results is the representation of resulting risk measures from the properties of both alternative functionals and combination functions.
+We build on developing a dual representation for an arbitrary mixture of convex risk measures.
+In this case, we obtain a penalty that recalls the notion of inf-convolution under theoretical measure integration.
 We develop results related to this specific context.
-We also explore features of individual interest generated by our framework, such as the preservation of continuity properties, the representation of worst-case risk measures, stochastic dominance and elicitability.
+We also explore features of individual interest generated by our frameworks, such as the preservation of continuity properties and the representation of worst-case risk measures.